If you need advice about social services involvement with your children call our specialist care team on our dedicated number.

-Our Family Law specialists are experts in dealing with complex and sensitive child care proceedings.
+Our Children Law specialists are experts in dealing with complex and sensitive child care proceedings.
 We represent thousands of people, each year, across the UK.
 We can provide assistance and advice to parents, family members, children and guardians across all aspects of child care proceedings.

 The welfare of children is always paramount and responsibility lies first and foremost with the parents.
 The Social Services departments are under a legal obligation to intervene if they believe children may be at risk and the intervention and investigations can be hugely traumatic for everyone, and given their complexity and consequences, it’s essential that you seek expert help at the earliest opportunity.